 |State||% in 2021||Cost Based on Example Purchase Price of €400.000|

 To get a better understanding of how much ‘extra cost’ you should plan, you can use Hypofriend’s interactive mortgage calculator.
 It breaks down the composition of the total cost and monthly payment, shows the differences between various fixed interest rates, and simulates how future interest rate changes may affect your repayment plan.

 German Mortgage Calculator & Services

-The best way to approach buying a house or apartment in Germany is to figure out your finances first.
+Next to understanding the total cost involved in buying a house, the best way to approach buying a house or apartment in Germany is to figure out your finances first.
 Start by calculating how much mortgage you can afford and hence how much your desired house can cost.
 You can do so with the calculator of Loanlink24.

 Loanlink24 and Hypofriend make getting a good mortgage in Germany a breeze for foreigners.
 They offer fully digital services in English, where they compare over 400 banks and mortgage lenders to find the best offer for you.
 And since they get paid by the banks, their services are completely free for you.